ninewise/dissertation/umgap/paper.md

 method has a major influence on sensitivity.
 The difference in precision is less pronounced at first glance.
-In general, 9-mer configurations (orange) have a higher sensitivity than tryptic configurations (blue), but they also have a higher runtime and memory footprint.
+In general, 9-mer configurations (orange) have a higher sensitivity than tryptic configurations (blue), but they also have a higher runtime (about 3 times longer) and memory footprint (about 10 times more).
 To simplify further discussion, we will treat tryptic and 9-mer configurations separately in what follows.

 ![Precision and sensitivity of 3900 UMGAP configurations, with tryptic peptide configurations marked in blue and 9-mer configurations marked in orange.\label{parameter-tuning}](figures/kraken-benchmark/digestor-wrapped.svg){ width=90% }